 Earlier this month, there was a fiery Irvine car accident that claimed the lives of several young people.
 Whenever parents allow their children to go out and drive, they will always have a fear that something terrible can happen.
-Accidents, unfortunately can happen everyday.
-Your young driver may do everything in their power to obey the traffic laws, but someone else may be negligent in their driving.
-During the weekends, football game nights, and other days and nights that should be filled with fun, can turn tragic.
+As our car crash lawyer knows, accidents can happen everyday.
+Your young driver may do everything in their power to obey the traffic laws.
+However, someone else may be negligent in their driving.

-Halloween is near, and this day can be filled with plenty of treats, parties, and buckets filled with delicious candy.
-However, Halloween is a day that can result in several car accidents.
-If you have a young driver who will outdoors and driving around with friends, he or she will have to watch out for several children who will be walking or running from door to door.
-When drivers are out on Halloween night, they need to be extremely careful in order to avoid any tragic accidents.
+Halloween is near, and this day can be filled with plenty of treats, parties, and buckets full of delicious candy.
+If you have a young driver who will be outdoors and driving around with friends, he or she will have to watch out for children who will be walking or running from door-to-door.
+Furthermore, drivers out on Halloween night need to be extremely careful in order to avoid any tragic accidents.

 When you speak with your children about going out on Halloween night, you will need to discuss all of the dangers that will be around on this night.
 You do not want to directly demand certain rules or tips for your child.
 You may allow your young driver to tell you what they plan to do in order to remain safe and allow other people to feel safe.

 Sometimes younger teens go to parties where older people have drinks and other things.
 Your teen may be tempted to have a drink.
 You never want to find out that your child is drinking, but you want your child to know that you are available to them if they ever feel like they can not drive because they had drinks at the party.
 It is always a good idea to make sure your child has enough cash just in case something goes wrong.
-Teens make mistakes, and you do not want your child feeling so guilty about drinking that he or she will try to drive home so they will avoid an argument with you.
+Teens make mistakes.
+You do not want your child feeling guilty about drinking that he or she will try to drive home.

 No Tweeting And Texting